 Academic Misconduct

-If the University believes you have not followed good academic practice, you will be invited for a meeting with an Academic Conduct Officer (ACO).
+If the University believes you’ve not followed good academic practice, you’ll be invited for a meeting with an Academic Conduct Officer (ACO).
+They can also be called an Academic Conduct Educator (ACE), but it’s the same role.

-In the meeting, the ACO will ask whether you understand why you’ve been invited to the meeting and explain what the problem is.
+In the meeting, the ACO will ask whether you understand why you’ve been invited to the meeting and explain what they think the problem is.

 Academic Conduct Viva/ Viva Voce (ACV):

-If the University believes that the work is not your own, you may be invited to a Viva Voce with an Academic Conduct Officer.
-A Viva Voce is a spoken exam.
+If the University believes that the work is not your own, you may be invited to a Viva Voce, a spoken exam.
 This is sometimes called an ACV (Academic Conduct Viva)

 You will be asked questions about how you wrote the work and what it means.
-Before the meeting prepare any evidence that the work is yours, like drafts or research notes.
+Before the meeting, reread your work and prepare any evidence that the work is yours, like drafts or research notes.

-If the University believes you have not followed good academic practice, you will be invited for a meeting with an Academic Conduct Officer (ACO).
+If the University believes you have not followed good academic practice, you will be invited for a meeting with an Academic Conduct Officer/Educator (ACO/E).
 In the meeting, the ACO will ask whether you understand why you’ve been invited to the meeting and explain what the problem is.

 • If you deny misconduct, explain why you deny it and mention any evidence to support this.

-• Either way, answer the ACO’s questions honestly and ask if you don’t understand anything.
+• Either way, answer the ACO/E’s questions honestly and ask if you don’t understand anything.

-The outcome will depend on the level of the misconduct and whether you did it on purpose for an advantage over other students.
+The outcome will depend on the amount of affected work and whether you did it on purpose for an advantage over other students.
 Unintentional academic misconduct is still a problem.
-You can find the potential outcome for you from the university's Scale of Outcomes Table.
+You can find the potential outcome foryour case on the university's Scale of Outcomes Table.

 Academic Conduct Panel (ACP):

 If the University believes that the allegation is very serious or complex, or you have more than one previous offence, you may be invited to an Academic Conduct Panel (ACP).
-If you are invited to an ACP, contact Your Advice Service as soon as possible by completing our enquiry form.
+If this happens, contact Your Advice Service as soon as possible by completing our enquiry form.
 Please make sure to attach your meeting invitation letter, a copy of your Turnitin report and any other evidence sent with your invitation.
 Please also let us know if this is not your first offence.

 Types Of Offence:

 • Plagiarism - using someone else’s work without reference or citation.
-This can include buying work from others, which is very serious and is known as contract cheating.
-Self-plagiarism is re-submitting work from another assessment.
+This can include buying work from others, (which is very serious and is known as contract cheating) or re-submitting work from a previous assessment, which is self-plagiarism.

-• Collusion - working with another or others on work which should be completed alone.
+• Collusion - working with another or others on work that should be completed alone.

 • Examination Misconduct - cheating during an exam, which can overlap with the above offences, if the exam is online.